-Demonstrate that at least one emergency exit is not damaged, operates smoothly, and closes securely from the inside.

-Check that release handle can be operated properly from both inside and outside the vehicle.

-Point out and describe how all other emergency exits operate

-Check that any emergency exit warning devices are working properly.
+- Demonstrate that at least 1 emergency exit is not damaged, operates smoothly, and closes securely from the inside. - Check that the release handle can be operated properly from both inside and outside the vehicle. - Point out and describe how all other emergency exits operate. - Check that any emergency exit warning devices are working properly.

-Seating
+Passenger Seating

-Look for broken seat frames and check that seat frames are firmly attached to the floor.

-Check that seat cushions are attached securely to the seat frames.
+- Look for broken seat frames and check that the seat frames are firmly attached to the floor. - Check that the seat cushions are attached securely to the seat frames.

-11.4 - Trailer
+11.5 - TRAILER

-11.4.1 - Trailer Front
+11.5.1 - Trailer Front